 You might also choose a lead category based on your lifestyle.
 Perhaps you're on the road a lot and would prefer to make time for prospecting when conditions allow.
 You can schedule the delivery of real-time leads as you see fit.
 After careful examination, you might find a combination of aged and real-time leads meet your needs.

 Within the realm of real-time leads, there are various subcategories to choose from.
-You might select types that complement a current marketing campaign for homeowners insurance, for example.
+You might select types that complement a current marketing campaign for seniors eligible for Medicare, for example.

 Two main types of real-time leads have become immensely popular with agents.
 First, you have real-time online leads that suggest you should contact interested parties as soon as possible.
 You can also opt for live-transfer leads that put you in immediate contact with a prospect.
 Let's take a look at both.